fruitcake/laravel-cors/readme.md

  - The vendor name has changed (see installation/usage)
  - Group middleware is no longer supported.
  - A new 'paths' property is used to enable/disable CORS on certain routes.
 This is empty by default!
+ - The casing on the props in `cors.php` has changed from camelCase to snake_case, so if you already have a `cors.php` file you will need to update the props in there to match the new casing.

 ## Features